 Retail client money is held separately from CMC Markets’ own funds so that under property, trust and insolvency law, client money is protected and therefore unavailable to general creditors of the firm, if the firm fails.

-European retail clients’ funds are pooled together and accordingly the treatment of funds across our European branches is the same.
-We hold retail client funds in segregated bank accounts with UK banks which include Natwest, Barclays, Lloyds and HSBC, and outside the UK with Ulster Bank in Ireland, Deutsche Bank in Germany, and HSBC in Poland and Spain.
+European retail clients' funds are pooled together and accordingly the treatment of funds across our European branches is the same.
+We hold retail client funds in segregated bank accounts with UK banks which include Natwest, Barclays and Lloyds, and outside the UK with Ulster Bank in Ireland, Deutsche Bank in Germany and Barclays in France.

 This means that your money may not necessarily be held in your country of residence, and that UK rules will apply to all European client money.

 CMC Markets may place funds in notice or term deposit accounts, which require a notice period of up to 95 days for withdrawals.
 This does not in itself affect your ability to deal with or withdraw funds from your account with us, however a longer notice period for withdrawals could result in a delay for clients to receive back their money.